sorenson/360_wordpress_plugin/sorenson360/readme.txt

 2. Enter your Sorenson 360 username and password.

-6. Click "Test Login Info" to verify your credentials.
+3. Click "Test Login Info" to verify your credentials.

-7. Click "Update Sorenson 360 Options" to complete the configuration of the Sorenson 360 Video Plugin.
+4. Click "Update Sorenson 360 Options" to complete the configuration of the Sorenson 360 Video Plugin.

-If desired, you may choose to allow individual to enter their own Sorenson 360 credentials from their profile page.
+If desired, you may also choose to allow individual to enter their own Sorenson 360 credentials from their profile page by checking the box below the form.

 == Changelog ==

-= 1.4.0 =
+= 1.3.1 =
 * Fixes a bug that would hide the post editor toolbar.
 * Update the Sorenson 360 icon to match the other icons in the toolbar.

+== Upgrade Notice ==

+= 1.3.1 =
+This fixes the plugin so that the toolbar in the post editor will no longer be hidden.
+Also, you'll see an updated Sorenson Media bloom for the icon in the toolbar.